nvlled/gganki/readme.md

 ## How to run

-1. First installed dependencies (see above)
+1. Install anki and addon (see above)
-2. Make sure anki is running, and the anki-connect addon is installed.
+2. Make sure anki is running, and the anki-connect addon is enabled.
 3. Add AJT deck to anki.
-It's possible the latest version doesn't work anymore.
+It's possible the latest version is no longer compatible.
-   In that case, you can use this [deck](assets/ajt-deck.apkg).
+   In that case, you can use this archived [deck](assets/ajt-deck.apkg).
-   Note: the deck must have exactly the name "AJT Kanji Transition TSC" Otherwise, it won't work.
+   Note: the deck must have exactly the name "AJT Kanji Transition TSC", otherwise, it won't work.
 4. Download gganki from [here](https://github.com/nvlled/gganki/releases)
 5. Run gganki